Profess0ro/flowers_CNN/README.md

 <hr>

+## Deployment

+### GitHub
+1. Log in to your GitHub account.
+2. Create a repository by click on 'New' at the repositories page.
+3. Go into your repository [This repository](https://github.com/Profess0ro/flowers_CNN) and click on 'Code' and copy the link.
+4. Open VS code and choose 'Clone git repository..' now paste the link in the command file at the top: `https://github.com/Profess0ro/flowers_CNN.git` and choose a local storage in the window that pops up.

+### Deploy in development environment

+1. Open your repository `https://github.com/Profess0ro/flowers_CNN.git` with your choice of workspace (VS code or GitPod)
+2. Install required dependencies with	`pip3 -r requirements.txt`
+3. If any package additions been made, don´t forget to use `pip3 freeze > requirements.txt`
+4. Run this app with the command `streamlit run app.py`
+5. Commit and push to GitHub.

+### Render

+Renders have been used instead of Heroku for this deployment.
+Since the packages only was larger than Heroku´s slug size of 500Mb.
+Render are a little bit slower hosting site, but it works for showing this project.

+1. Create or log in to your account at [Render](https://render.com/)
+2. Click on "+ New" and select "New static site"
+3. Choose "Public Git Repository" and paste your URL to the repository.
+For this project: "https://github.com/Profess0ro/flowers_CNN"
+4. Click on "Connect"
+5. Fill in follow fields:<br>- name<br>- branch<br>- build command<br>- publish directory<br>- start command (streamlit run app.py)
+6. Click on "Deploy static site"

 ## Packages used

 - [joblib](https://pypi.org/project/joblib/) - A library for saving, loading, and parallelizing Python objects, optimized for large data.<br>